 Splash is a recreational swim team for ages 6 to 17.
-Practices are typically 55 mins two to three times per week.
-Practices consist of technique, endurance and speed training, sportsmanship, team building, and competitive swimming principals.
+Practices are typically 45 mins two to three times per week.
+Practices consist of technique, endurance and speed training, sportsmanship, team building, and competitive swimming principles.
+(No meets during COVID.)
 Two meets are held each Fall, Winter, and Spring season, and three to four meets each Summer.
 Though swimmers are not required to attend every meet, participation is highly encouraged.
 Meets are part of the competitive swimming experience, being able to participate in the team atmosphere, cheering on other swimmers, and getting exposure to competition in a fun and safe environment is one of the main purposes of the Splash program.

 What are the minimum requirements to participate in Splash?